rwieruch/blog_robinwieruch_content/the-road-to-react-with-firebase-book.md

 <hr class="section-divider">

-I hope "The Road to React with Firebase" captures my enthusiasm for the topic, and that it becomes a valuable resource among other courses, tutorials, and books on the pragmatic use of Firebase for web applications.
-As always, feedback through any of the available platforms is welcome and encouraged!
+The Road to React with Firebase is an expression of my enthusiasm for the topic.
+I hope it becomes a valuable resource among other courses, tutorials, and books on the pragmatic use of Firebase for web applications.
+As always, feedback through any of the available platforms is welcome and encouraged :)